JEEVAN-SKN/JavaScript-Codes-V1/README.md

           - Anyone intending to learn Js through Hitesh Choudary's playlist
           - Someone who wants to revise Javascript concepts from basics
           - A beginner with atmost basic programming knowledge interested in learning Javascript

+## Contributions:
+          - Feel free to add more of your own explantions, examples and additional concepts by creating a pull request.